UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 The Technology Behind the Ping: ICMP and RTT

 Think of this Echo Request as a digital roll call.
-Your computer sends this packet out into the wild, where it hops from your home router, through your internet service provider’s infrastructure, and across various network nodes until it reaches its final destination — like a multiplayer game server.
-The moment that target server receives the Echo Request, it is programmed to instantly fire back an ICMP Echo Reply.
+Your computer sends this packet out into the wild, where it hops from your home router, through your internet service provider’s physical infrastructure, and across various network nodes until it reaches its final destination — like a multiplayer game server or a web host.
+The exact moment that target server receives the request, it is programmed to instantly fire back an ICMP Echo Reply.

-The exact amount of time it takes for this entire exchange to happen is known as your round-trip time, or RTT.
-Because RTT measures the total journey (there and back again) in milliseconds, it provides a highly accurate picture of your network’s physical distance and routing efficiency.
+The exact amount of time it takes for this entire exchange to happen is known as your round-trip time.
+If you are wondering what is rtt in networking, it is simply the total duration (measured in milliseconds) that it takes for a single data packet to travel to its destination and return back to the source.
+Because RTT measures the total journey, it provides a highly accurate picture of your network’s physical distance and routing efficiency.
 When people ask to check their ping speed, they are technically asking to measure their ICMP round-trip time.

 What Is a Good Ping Speed?